navdeep-G/h2o-ec2/README.md

 STEP 4:  Start H2O Cluster
 -------------------------------------------------

 - This will distribute the `h2o.jar` file to all the worker nodes, along with your AWS credentials and then start the H2O cluster.
+Note, the `h2o.jar` is reflective of the latest stable build from H2O.
 ```
 ./h2o-cluster-download-h2o.sh
 ./h2o-cluster-distribute-aws-credentials.sh